 Next, configure the filter.
 To do this, click Filters button and in the opened dialog window click Add:

 Configure a filter in this dialog window.
 Make sure, that there are themes in the set with the largest number of registered events.
-To do this, select “events_count” in the first field, select the function “Top n” in the drop-down list, and enter in the last field the number of records, in this case it is 5:
+To do this, select “events_count” in the first field, select the function “Top n” in the drop-down list, and enter the last field the number of records, in this case it is 5:

 All the necessary steps for data set configuring for the report.
 Click Next and go to the last tab, named Format Chart.
-Make some visual changes in the the report displaying, change a chart title, add a title to the legend, and display the number of events for each category.
+Make some visual changes in the report displaying, change a chart title, add a title to the legend, and display the number of events for each category.